trickstercache/trickster/docs/alb.md

 When a non-dedup strategy is in effect and backends have [injected labels](./prometheus.md#injecting-labels) configured, those labels are automatically stripped before merging.
 This ensures series from different backends hash identically for aggregation, and the injected labels do not appear in the response.

+#### Native Histograms

+Native histogram samples are preserved through the merge rather than being numerically aggregated.
+When a timestamp has a histogram on one backend and a float sample on another (or histograms on both), the histogram value is kept as-is — numeric aggregators like `sum` only apply across float samples.
+This prevents mixed-type series from being corrupted into garbage values when backends return a mix of float and histogram samples at the same timestamp.

 #### Providers Supporting Time Series Merge